H3R01A/OB_nextjsapp/README.md

 >IMPORTANT!
 OrdinalsBot API Key required

+### Favorites
+As part of the January 2025 update, after users successfully connect their Bitcoin wallet, they will now have the ability to favorite tokens while reviewing token balances.
+These favorite tokens will then appear in the brand new favorites section.

+>HOW TO ADD FAVORITE TOKEN: After searching for a token balance, select "Add Token to Favorites" and you will see a heart appear on the token info card.
+Once added, a user will be able to navigate to the "Favorites" section to review saved tokens.

+>IMPORTANT!
+A user must connect their wallet first in order to use this feature

 ## Thoughts behind the code
 Throughout the codebase you will find the use of the following implementations for the respective reasons: